HyperLan-git/hsynth/Readme.md

 # HSynth
 A synthesizer that can parse a mathematical expression to turn it into a multidimensional wavetable.
-Interpolation on it is then performed just like what happens in computer graphics.
+Interpolation on it is then performed just like what happens to textures in computer graphics.
 It can also take external input and operate on it as if it was an oscillator.
 I want to push my understanding of dsp and maths in general to its limits and implement approximations of operators that are as precise as possible.

 ## Dependencies